• Home

 Conventional Miter Saw

 This simple machine has a table that rotates past 45° left and right for basic miter cuts.
 Blade sizes start at 8¼” for a small, lightweight machine for cutting narrow stock.
-You’ll find a few huge conventional miter saws with 15″ blades, but the most common saws hold 10″ and 12″ blades—big enough for most trim, decking, and construction projects.
+You’ll find a few substantial conventional miter saws with 15″ blades, but the most common saws hold 10″ and 12″ blades—big enough for most trim, decking, and construction projects.

 Compound Miter Saws